-- Spray painting another's property with the purpose of defacing;
+- Spray painting another's property to deface it

 Understanding Vandalism Laws

-Vandalism laws exist to prevent the destruction of property and public spaces, and may also exist to protect against hate crimes and other behavior that is directed at religious or minority groups, such as ransacking a church or synagogue, writing racist or sexist graffiti on school property, or etching a swastika in a car.
+Vandalism laws exist to prevent the destruction of property and public spaces.
+They may also protect against hate crimes and other behavior directed at religious or minority groups.
+Examples of hate crimes related to vandalism include:

-Criminal property damage is covered by state laws and is usually defined differently by each state.
-Some states refer to vandalism as "criminal damage", "malicious trespass", "malicious mischief", or other terms.
-In an effort to control the impact of this crime, many states have specific laws that may decrease certain forms of property damage.
-For example, some states have local "aerosol container laws" that limit the purchase of spray paint containers or other "vandalism tools" which could be used for defacing property.
+State laws cover criminal property damage and are usually defined differently by each state.
+Some states refer to vandalism as "criminal damage," “malicious trespass," or “malicious mischief."
+Other legal terms can be incorporated with it, such as property damage.
+To control the impact of this crime, many states have specific laws that aim to decrease certain forms of property damage.
+For example, some states have local "aerosol container laws."
+These laws limit the sale of spray paint containers or other "vandalism tools" that could be used for defacing property.

 Violation of Vandalism Laws: Penalties and Punishment

-It's also important to realize that while vandalism, on its own, is often considered a non-violent crime, it may be accompanied with other crimes or even escalate to more serious crimes.
-Crimes they may be related to vandalism include burglary, criminal trespass, or disturbing the peace.
+Vandalism, on its own, is often considered a non-violent crime.
+However, other acts may happen during the commission of vandalism, which could escalate to more severe crimes.
+Crimes related to vandalism include burglary, criminal trespass, or disturbing the peace.